JakeLabate/JakeLabate/README.md

 ```

 ### Schema Markup
-[https://schema.org](Schema markup) (aka: Structurd data) is code embedded in a webpage, either at the location of the item it annotates or elsewhere, that provides detailed information about different elements on a webpage.<br>
+[Schema Markup](https://schema.org) (aka: Structurd data) is code embedded in a webpage, either at the location of the item it annotates or elsewhere, that provides detailed information about different elements on a webpage.<br>
 <br>
 Some common schema types includes `Review`, `Movie`, `Book`, `Recipie`, `Organization` etc.<br>
 <br>